rockero-cz/laravel-starter-kit/README.md

 Installation prepare `.prettierrc` where is configuration and command `php artisan prettier` to fix your code on local environment.

+You can use the `.prettierignore` file to ignore any files or directories that you want.
+This can be useful for keeping Prettier from formatting files that you don't want it to format, or for keeping Prettier from formatting files that are not code files.

 ---

 ### Stubs